0xZeroLabs/the-forge/README.md

 ## 🚀 Checking the health status of your AVS node

-To check the health of the AVS, we can send a GET request to the node endpoint:
+To check the health of the AVS node, we can send a GET request to the node endpoint:

 ```sh
 curl -X GET <http://localhost:2077/health>